-- Check belt tension with a tensioning gage and adjust using the motor slide base.
+- Check belt tension with a tensioning gage and adjust using the positive screw adjustment feature.
 Excess tension shortens bearing life while insufficient tension shortens belt life, can reduce fan performance and may cause vibration.
 The lowest allowable tension is that which prevents slippage under full load.
 Belts may slip during start-up, but slipping should stop as soon as the fan reaches full speed.
-For more precise tensioning methods, consult the drive manufacturer's literature. - Recheck setscrews, rotate the drive by hand and check for rubbing, then complete the installation of the belt guard.

-Belts tend to stretch somewhat after installation.
+For more precise tensioning methods, consult the drive manufacturer's literature. - 2.
+Recheck setscrews, rotate the drive by hand and check for rubbing.
+Complete the installation by installing the belt guard. - Belts tend to stretch somewhat after installation.
 Recheck tension after several days of operation.
 Check sheave alignment as well as setscrew and/or bushing bolt tightness.